Bernard-A/IoTRoam-Tutorial/OTAA.md

  ## JS Brief Intro

 JS is used for authenticating the end-devices, is also identified by a 64-bit globally unique identifier termed as AppEUI/JoinEUI.
 The JS could be a separate server or same as the AS.
-In our set up the JS and AS functionalities runs in the same physical machine as shon in the figure below:
+In our set up the JS and AS functionalities runs in the same physical machine as shown in the figure below:

 <p align="center">
   <img width="760" height="300" src="https://github.com/sandoche2k/IoTRoam-Tutorial/blob/master/Images/Fig14.png?raw=true">